coyove/nj/README.md

         foo(2)
         assert error() == nil

-        # note that calling error(...) will not interrupt the execution of its following code
-        # you should manually return after it
+    Note that calling error(...) will not interrupt the execution of the following code, you should manually return after it if needed:

         set ans = foo(1)
         assert error() == "n is less than 2"   # as expected assert ans == 2                        # still as expected (return n + 1)

-        # also keep in mind: do check the error if the callee tends to return an error
-        # otherwise the error gets propagated implicitly
+    Also, do check the error if the callee tends to return one, otherwise the error gets propagated implicitly:

         function bar(n)
             error("error" + n)